-Many Kansas City residents may have heard of HopeBUILDERS, but some may wonder who we are, what do we do, and how we find our clients.
+Many Kansas City residents may have heard of HopeBUILDERS, but some may wonder who we are, what we do, and how we find our clients.

 Who We Are

 HopeBUILDERS is a locally-formed, independent, non-profit group working to help disadvantaged people maintain or repair their homes.
 We generally consider “disadvantaged” to mean elderly or those with disabilities, but sometimes this may also include low-income families.

 Our volunteers and funding come from corporations, churches, and the community.
 A group of dedicated board members lead the 100 percent volunteer-based organization.
 We welcome volunteers of all skill levels.

 The HopeBUILDERS’ philosophy is based on close cooperation between the homeowner, the non-profit, and many partner organizations.
 HopeBUILDERS provides the project management, administration, and labor.
 We also collaborate with partner organizations and donors to secure project funding.

 Want to help?
 Our volunteers are eager to pitch in on painting, flooring and wall repairs, yard clean-up, accessibility adaptations, and – our most recognized work – building wheelchair ramps.